abishekmuthian/engagefollowers-chirp/README.md

 [![engage followers demo video](backup/demo/video_thumbnail.png)](https://www.youtube.com/watch?v=9ANVQBrb9OE) Clicking the above image would open the demo video in YouTube.

+### Features
+1. Content discovery of tweets from **our followers** according to our interests.
+2. Real-time Tweet word cloud profile banner based on our tweets.

 ### Technical How
 1. A 100 randomized Twitter followers are stored in a Twitter list (The list is rotated every 24 hours).
+2. If real-time tweet word cloud profile banner is enabled, Our profile is added to that list as well.
-2. Tweets from the members of the list are retrieved at regular intervals.
+3. Tweets from the members of the list are retrieved at regular intervals.
-3. New tweets are classified using a BART model using our set **topics of interest** as labels.
+4. New tweets are classified using a BART Machine Learning model using our set **topics of interest** as labels.
-4. Tweets which matches our interests are stored to be sent via email digest and/or liked.
+5. Tweets from our followers which matches our interests are stored to be sent via email digest.
+6. When our own tweets matches the topics, The count for the topics are stored and incremented.
+7. When the count for stored topics is >0, Profile banner of the user is updated with the word cloud of the topics.
-5. An email digest containing the tweets from the followers, Classified according to our interests are sent.
+8. An email digest containing the tweets from the followers, Classified according to our interests are sent.

 ## Testing Setup